 I was particularly taken by how environmentally aware Pay Our Planet is.
 Studies have shown that mangrove trees store carbon at a rate of four times that of mature tropical forests, so Pay Our Planet have partnered with the Eden Reforestation Project to plant mangrove trees in Madagascar.
 For every subscriber of the digital magazine, Pay Our Planet plants 15 trees each month.
 This makes that subscriber carbon positive, meaning their actions remove more carbon from the atmosphere than they put into it.

-You can now read my article on the website here.
 It’s been such a privilege to share the story of one of Britain’s most well-loved species to an international audience.
 I’m so grateful to Pay Our Planet for giving me the opportunity to not only write a feature for the magazine but also for putting my photo on the front cover!